-ICES has developed a Precautionary harvest strategy for the management of harp and hooded seals.
+ICES have developed a Precautionary harvest strategy for the management of harp and hooded seals.
 The strategy includes two precautionary and one conservation (limit) reference levels.
-The reference levels relate to the pristine population size, which is the population that would be present on average in the absence of exploitation, or a proxy of the pristine population (which in practical terms is referred to as the maximum population size historically observed, N{max}).
-A conservation, or lower limit reference point, N{lim}, identifies the lowest population size which should be avoided with high probability.
-The first precautionary reference level is established at 70% (N{70}) of N{max} .
-When the population is between N{70} and N{max} , harvest levels may be decided that stabilise, reduce or increase the population, so long as the population remains above the N{70} level.
+The reference levels relate to the pristine population size, which is the population that would be present on average in the absence of exploitation, or a proxy of the pristine population (which in practical terms is referred to as the maximum population size historically observed, Nmax).
+A conservation, or lower limit reference point, $N{lim}$ , identifies the lowest population size which should be avoided with high probability.
+The first precautionary reference level is established at 70% (N70) of Nmax.
+When the population is between N70 and Nmax, harvest levels may be decided that stabilise, reduce or increase the population, so long as the population remains above the $N{70}$ level.
 ICES has suggested that this could be done by designing the TAC to satisfy a specific risk criterion which implicate 80% probability of remaining above N70 over a 10-year period.
-When a population falls below the N70 level, conservation objectives are required to allow the population to recover to above the precautionary (N{70}) reference level.
-N{50} is a second precautionary reference point where more strict control rules must be implemented, whereas the N{lim} reference point (set by ICES at 30% (N{30}) of N{max}) is the ultimate limit point at which all harvest must be stopped.
+When a population falls below the N70 level, conservation objectives are required to allow the population to recover to above the precautionary (N70) reference level.
+N50 is a second precautionary reference point where more strict control rules must be implemented, whereas the Nlim reference point (set by ICES at 30% (N30) of Nmax) is the ultimate limit point at which all harvest must be stopped.